How To Register A Dstar Radio For Use On Repeaters

 One time I got my hands on this radio, I apace grew to similar it.
 I find the way the interface is organized, especially the carte du jour system, really easy to use.

-I did swap out the stock prophylactic duck for a Comet HT-224Open in new tab regular.
+I did swap out the stock prophylactic duck for a Comet HT-224.
 However, i thing I didn't like about the new antenna was that, because it is thinner than the stock one, it left a gap between the radio's antenna seat (5/8″ ID) and the HT-224 (3/8″ OD).
 I solved that by getting a $0.26 prophylactic gasket (3/8″ ID × v/8″ OD × i/sixteen″ groove) at our local hardware store.

 I sliced off one side of the gasket with a razor blade, and it makes a perfect seal: it fits snugly around the antenna, and likewise fits down in the antenna seat opening prissy and tightly.
 Sometimes, yous simply get lucky!
 I recall the gasket will assistance preserve the radio's IP54/55 weatherproofing, and it looks better, also, making the antenna expect similar a more natural part of the radio.